SARL-PLUS/RL_bootcamp_tutorial/README.md

 - Learn how to control an accelerator at CERN
 - Learn how to train an RL agent out of the box - if you are advanced be creative!

-## Specific situations - todos:
+## Specific todos:
 - Rewards shaping by modifiyng the penalty
-- Increasing the complexity of the problem
+- Increasing the complexity of the problem by increasing the number of degrees of freedom
 - Try hyperparameters of the algorithms RL Agents

-- Help and contribute section please contact us
+## Contributing

+Contributions are welcome!
+If you encounter issues, have suggestions for improvements, or would like to add new features to this tutorial, please feel free to open an issue or submit a pull request on our GitHub repository or contact us direclty.
+Ensure that your contributions adhere to the project's coding standards and include relevant documentation to facilitate smooth integration.

 [//]: # (- TOC has to be correct)